- Disk Management loading issues aren’t that uncommon. Quite the opposite, they are a frequent result of file corruption.

 Once the updates are downloaded, restart your PC in order to install the updates.
 After updating your system, check if the problem still persists.

-- Open the Settings app and navigate to Accounts section.
+- Open the Settings app and navigate to the Accounts section.

 - Select I don’t have this person’s sign-in information.